open-terraforming/open-terraforming/Readme.md

 ## Hosting

 Easiest way to host is to use prepared docker image.

+### Docker Compose
-See example `docker-compose.yml`:
+Create `docker-compose.yml`:

 ```yaml
 services: